steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Usage+guidelines.md

 Whenever “**VST**” is used, or the SDK is used to create a product, or when the SDK is included, it is required to add the reference to Steinberg by using the “**VST Compatible logo**” as supplied by Steinberg on each of the following:

 1. on package
-2. on website:</p>
-The **VST Compatible logo** must be shown on every webpage that relates to such a product or shows **VST**.
+2. on website: The **VST Compatible logo** must be shown on every webpage that relates to such a product or shows **VST**.
 Using e.g. only within the imprint is NOT sufficient.

 3. all documentation, regardless of the media used, such as PDF manuals, website, printed manuals etc.

 On each of the following the logo can be omitted only if not enough space is available.
 However, in such a case be sure to include Steinberg's copyrights notice: